Research Minneapolis retail with......RetailGuide MinneapolisHomeAboutContact

 In the suburbs came a huge revolution in retailing: Bloomington’s $650 million (when debuting in 1992) Mall of America, with 500-plus stores, and continuing to wow with Bloomingdale’s, Macy’s, Nordstrom, Sears, the nation’s largest indoor family amusement park including a 1.2 million gallon walk-through aquarium, three dozen specialty foods stores, 30 fast-food eateries, and 20 sit-down restaurants, plus 14 movie screens.
 Downtown’s City Center, with a $15-million facelift in lighting and accessibility now complete and with Marshalls and 20 stores and eateries including Baja Sol Tortilla Grill, occupies an entire block, linking Gaviidae Common, Fifty South Sixth, Wells Fargo Center, and the Plymouth Building and Marriott Hotel City.
 Other Greater Minneapolis malls include Calhoun Square, Burnsville Center, Albertville Premium Outlets, Galleria Shopping Plaza, Knollwood Mall, Ridgedale Center, Brookdale Center, Tanger Factory Outlet Center, and Miracle Mile Shopping Center.

-During your search, you can return to the RetailGuide Minneapolis home page by following the "> Minneapolis shopping >" links that are shown at the top and bottom of the pages.
+During your search, you can return to the RetailGuide Minneapolis home page by following the "Minneapolis shopping" links in the breadcrumbs at the top and bottom of the pages.

 Minneapolis Shops by Type